Please see the COVID for Providers page for more information.

-Originating site – A site at which a patient is located at the time health services are provided to the patient by means of telehealth.
+Originating site - A site at which a individual is located at the time health services are provided to the individual by means of telehealth.

-Provider of record (or attending provider) – the principal provider who oversees a patient's care.
-The provider of record provides primary and routine care, or oversees hospital care, and coordinates other specialized care for a patient.
+Provider of record (or attending provider) - the principal provider who oversees a individual’s care.
+The provider of record provides primary and routine care, or oversees hospital care, and coordinates other specialized care for an individual.

-Consultation An evaluation of a patient and resulting opinion or recommendation from a physician or licensed independent practitioner.
-Consultation evaluation is performed upon the request of a treating provider of record because the consultant has expertise in a specific clinical area beyond the requesting provider's knowledge.
-If, after completion of a consultation, the consultant assumes responsibility for management of a patient's condition, subsequent care codes should be used and not follow-up consultation codes.
+Consultation – An evaluation of an individual and resulting opinion or recommendation from a physician or licensed independent practitioner.
+Consultation evaluation is performed upon the request of a treating provider of record because the consultant has expertise in a specific clinical area beyond the requesting provider’s knowledge.
+If, after completion of a consultation, the consultant assumes responsibility for management of an individual’s condition, subsequent care codes should be used and not follow-up consultation codes.

-Online visit A member initiated low complexity interactive patient encounter performed through a consumer device via telehealth platforms such as mobile health apps, kiosks, or web-based video available through an electronic health record (EHR) portal.
+Online visit– A member initiated low complexity interactive individual encounter performed through a consumer device via telehealth platforms such as mobile health apps, kiosks, or web-based video available through an electronic health record (EHR) portal.